wuyao52/lib-v1/docs/OPERATIONS.md

 The site enables a payment button only when that channel has a complete server-side configuration.
 Balance is credited only after a verified successful callback whose application, merchant, order number, and amount match.
 Repeated callbacks are idempotent.

+System users can start a full original-channel refund from the online order list.
+The server first freezes the matching wallet credit.
+If the user has already spent any of that credit, the refund is rejected.
+A failed merchant refund request automatically releases the frozen balance.
+Alipay completes from its signed synchronous response; WeChat remains `refunding` until a signed API v3 refund notification is received.

 System users can inspect `/api/admin/payment-reconciliation`.
 Any non-empty difference list requires investigation before manual balance adjustment.

 ## Encrypted backups